cataclase/AFC-Rb-Sr-isotope-model/README.md

 # Conceptual basis

-The codes apply classical igneous petrology models to quantify mantle partial melting, basement assimilation, and fractional crystallization processes.

-The classification into six magmatic suites follows Nascimento et al. (2015) and represents the post-collisional magmatism of the Borborema Province during the final stages of West Gondwana assembly.
+The codes apply classical igneous petrology models to quantify the processes of mantle partial melting, basement assimilation, and fractional crystallization.
+The classification into six magmatic suites adopted here is based on Nascimento et al. (2015) and represents the post-collisional magmatism of the Borborema Province, exposed in the crystalline basement of the Rio Grande do Norte Domain.
+These rocks record the final stages of West Gondwana assembly during the Ediacaran.

-Assimilation–fractional crystallization (AFC) models follow DePaolo (1981), allowing quantification of mantle and crustal contributions.
+Assimilation–fractional crystallization (AFC) models after DePaolo (1981) are used to quantify the relative contributions of mantle melting and crustal assimilation, using natural compositions as proxies for primitive magma and assimilated crustal material.

-Sm–Nd isotopic modelling uses CHUR (Jacobsen & Wasserburg, 1980) and depleted mantle evolution (DePaolo, 1984), while enriched mantle reservoirs (EM1, EM2) follow Zindler & Hart (1986).
+εNd(t) versus age models are constructed using isotopic evolution curves for CHUR (Jacobsen and Wasserburg, 1980) and the depleted mantle (DM) following DePaolo (1984).
+Compositional fields for enriched mantle reservoirs (EM1 and EM2) are based on the global mantle component framework of Zindler and Hart (1986).

 ---